ianchak/stati/docs-site/site/core-concepts/markdown.md

 # Markdown Pipeline

 Stati uses Markdown-It as its core markdown processor, enhanced with carefully selected plugins and customization options.
-The pipeline is designed to be fast, extensible, and developer-friendly while supporting modern markdown features.
+The pipeline is designed to be extensible and developer-friendly while supporting modern markdown features.

 ## Core Features